Castile soap uses for your every day life! Learn the many ways that you can use castile soap as a natural cleaning alternative for your home & body!

 Castile Soap Uses For Your Home & Body

-If you’ve never used Castile Soap before, you’re missing out!
-This plant-based, biodegradable soap is so versatile, you can use for so many things.
+If you have never used Castile Soap before, you’re missing out!
+This plant-based, biodegradable soap is so versatile and can be used for so many things.
 I’ve taken the time to compile a list of things I use Castile Soap for around my home, to give you some ideas on how you can use it yours.